Content-type: text/html Ethics, Analytics and the Duty of Care ~ Competency Model or Framework

 Some types of data – master data and reference data – should have tightly controlled sets of valid values.
 These values appear in thousands and millions of transactions; without change control, different repositories storing master and reference data get out of sync (Data Governance Institute, 2020).

-, Open Data Institute, 2020;, Alan D. Duncan, Donna Medeiros, Aron Clarke, Sally Parker, Gartner, 2021;, Gartner, 2019;, Dave Wells, Eckerson Group, 2022;, Data Governance Institute, 2022;
+Antti Poikola, Open Data Institute, 2020;, Alan D. Duncan, Donna Medeiros, Aron Clarke, Sally Parker, Antti Poikola, Gartner, 2021;, Antti Poikola, Gartner, 2019;, Dave Wells, Christian Fieseler, Eckerson Group, The Information Society, 2022;, Data Governance Institute, 2022;

 Citation and Sharing